 Between 12:00 noon and 2 pm boarding at the port of Trogir.
 If you arrive in Trogir by your own car, you can drive to our car park reception from 10:00 am until 1:00 pm at the latest.
 Here you can park your car and our service team will bring your luggage to the port or to the ship in time.
 You will reach the harbour in about ten minutes on foot (approx. 1,100 m) via the pedestrian bridge.
 After embarkation, our representatives will welcome you aboard with a drink and you will meet the crew and your fellow passengers.
 After a lunch snack at about 3:00 pm, “Cast off!”, we anchor in a bay on the island of Čiovo for our first swim, before continuing to the Makarska Riviera.
 Overnight stay at the Makarska Riviera.

 Sunday: Makarska Riviera–Island of Korčula

 Passing the islands of Brač and Hvar, we will set sail towards the peninsula of Pelješac, known for its excellent red wine.
 After a long swimming break at Pelješac, we will head for the island of Korčula.
 Korčula has one of the most beautiful old towns in Dalmatia.
-In antiquity, the island was also called “the Black Island”, due to its vast pine forests.
 Overnight stay in the birthplace of the famous sailor and explorer Marco Polo.

 Monday: Island of Korčula–Elaphiti Islands

-We continue our trip towards south and stop for a swim in one of the bays of the island of Mljet.
+We continue our voyage and stop for a swim in one of the bays of the island of Mljet.
 Our today’s destination are the Elaphiti islands.
 Overnight stay in the fishermen’s village of Suđurađ on the island of Šipan or in a bay.

 Tuesday: Elaphiti Islands–Kotor Bay–Kotor